JaimeRVQ/steel_beam_basic_calculations/README.md

 # Steel beams basic calculations

 This is a Qt Creator project folder.
-The widget inside can performs calculations with different beam and steel types, under the conditions of basic structure cases.
+The widget inside can perform calculations with different beam and steel types, under the conditions of 4 basic structure cases.

 ### Customizable parameters held by the widget